-Elizabeth Mosley
+Flizabeth Mosley

-ABOVE: ALLEN CENTRAL COACH LARRY MAYNARD congratulated players following the 15th Region championship win District/Conference Betsy Layne.
-Allen Central made the strongest showing of any 15th Region team in Volleyball State Tournament.
+ABOVE: ALLEN CENTRAL COACH LARRY MAYNARD congratulated players following the 15th Region championship win over District/Conference rival made the strongest showing of any 15th Region team in the State Volleyball Tournament.

-UVA-Wise edges Lady Eagles TIMES STAFF REPORT WISE, Va. - Host UVA-Wise fended off Alice Lloyd Thursday (Nov.
-5) in a women's basketball game, defeating the Lady Eagles 83-80.
-ALC got out of the gates strong, benefitting from the play of junior Nicole Lutes and sophomore Gemma Grey along with shooting 64-percent from the field.
+UVA-Wise edges Lady Eagles

+WISE.
+Va. - Host UVA-Wise fended off Alice Lloyd Thursday (Nov.
+5) in a women's basket-ball game, defeating the Lady Eagles 83-80.

+ALC got out of the gates strong, benefitting from the play of junior Nicole Lutes and sopho-more Genman Grey along with shooting 64-percent from the field.
 The Lady Eagles led 26-11 at the 11:10 mark following a bucket from Gray.
+Alice Lloyd, however, couldn't remain out in front of UVA-Wise.

+The Lady Cavaliers cut the lead to three, but a late flurry by Alice Lloyd set the score at 58-48

-Alice Lloyd, however, couldn't remain out in front of UVA-Wise The Lady Cavaliers cut the lead to three, but a late flurry by Alice Lloyd set the score at 58-48 when the game entered its intermission.
+The Lady Cavaliers cut the lead to three, but a late flurry by Alice Lloyd set the score at 58-48 when the game entered its intermission.

 UVA-Wise opened the first 2:30 on a 12-3 run in the second half, cutting the deficit to one at 61-60.
 From that point, the game went back and forth as neither team had more than a five point lead the remainder of the contest.

 Bailey Gabbard drained a jumper for Alice Lloyd and tied the game at 80 with 1:36 to play.
 A free throw at the 1:07 mark gave the Lady Cavaliers an 81-80 lead.
-After a Lady Eagle turnover, UVA-Wise got the ball back and hit two more free throws to make the score 83-80.
-At the buzzer, Grey got off a shot with contact, but no foul was called.
-Five Alice Lloyd players reached double figures in the scoring column.
+After a Lady Eagle tumover, UVA-Wise got the ball back and hit two more free throws to make the score 83-80.
+At the buzzer, Grey got off a shot with captact, but no foul was called.

+Pive Alice Lloyd players reached double figures in the scoring column.
 Lutes led Alice Lloyd with 16 points and 10 rebounds, registering a double-double.
 Gray followed with 14 points for the Lady Eagles.
 Junior Bree Frazier added 11 points while the junior Bailey Gabbard and sophomore Allison Feltner contributed 10 apiece.

 Charlotte Reasor paced UVA-Wise (1-0) with 15 points.

-ATHLETES OF THE WEEK Michael Burchett, Prestonsburg Football Kes Moore, Piarist Volleyball
+ATHLETES OF THE WEEK Michael Burchett, Prestonsburg Football Kes Moore, Piarist Volleyball of Prestonsburg

+SPORTS FAN

-SPORTS FAN OF THE WEEK
+OF THE WEEK